2800 - 30th Ave.

 Vernon Knitting Circle

 These drop-in sessions are for knitters of all experience levels and are open to anyone interested in knitting, whether new or experienced.
 Bring along yarn and needles, and a project you are working on.
-Hosted by Allison Griswold and Janet Armstrong, both passionate, experienced knitters who love sharing their knowledge.
-Bring your knitting questions and problems, and they’ll happily work out the solutions for you.
+You are also welcome to bring your knitting questions and problems, and someone in the group will happily help you work out a solution.

 Every Saturday morning, 10 am - noon.
 Held at the tables upstairs near the computer lab.
 Free of charge.